DarvidTorres/mydocs/C/pointers.md

-Pointers are variables that store the address of another variable.
+- Pointers are variables that store the address of a variable.
-Every time a program is rerunned the address allocation changes.
+- Since pointers are [[variables]], they have an address.

 `p`: address of stored variable
 `*p`: value at address